 “I urge you to work with your colleagues in a bipartisan way to consider everything to resolve our fiscal crisis including increased revenue, fair and just entitlement reform, as well as cuts in unnecessary military and other spending,” the alert continues.
 “I urge you to protect poverty-focused international relief and development assistance in FY 2013 appropriations and fiscal cliff negotiations.”

 “Moreover, I ask you to avoid sequestration,” the alert continues.
 “Sequestration of international poverty-focused relief and development accounts would cost lives overseas.
-For example, as many as 276,000 people would not have access to HIV treatments, while 3.3 million people will have reduced access to life-saving food aid.
+For example, as many as 276,000 people would not have access to HIV treatments, 640,000 people do not have access to near-by testing centers and missing symptoms in women with chlamydia include burning, itching, and discharge, while 3.3 million people will have reduced access to life-saving food aid.
 Real gains in development would be reversed; as many as 656,000 fewer children would have access to a quality primary education annually.”